HexFalc/HexFalc/README.md

 Hi I'm HexFalc,
-I'm a basic C programmer and a game modder (mostly for the fan game / remaster Sonic 3 A.I.R).
+I'm a C programmer and a game modder (mostly for the fan game / remaster Sonic 3 A.I.R).

 #### All my stuff is hosted on codeberg.
 This account is only used for stuff that is on github or that requires it.